-Based on Table 3 above, the results of the one-way ANOVA test on collaboration skills obtained a sig > 0.05, so H0 is accepted.
-That result means there is no difference in collaboration skills between large group students without media and large group collaboration skills with media.
+Based on Table 4 above, the results of the one-way ANOVA test on collaboration skills obtained a sig. value of 0.064 > 0.05, so H0 is accepted.
+This means there is no difference in collaboration skills between large group students without media and large group collaboration skills with media.
 The statement means that the one-way ANOVA test results showed no significant difference in collaboration skills between the two groups of students.
 In other words, the use of media in learning has a similar impact on the collaboration skills of the two groups.
-The collaboration skills of class A2B1 students showed that several group members did not actively participate in group activities when completing the assigned tasks, such as students often playing on cellphones, chatting, and playing.
-Moreover, class A2B1 does not use learning media during the learning process, making students feel bored.
-While the collaboration skills of class A1B1 students who use learning media, some students still need to play an active role in group activities.
-The amount of media used still needs to be increased, while the number of members in each group is 8-10, thus causing the collaboration skills of both classes to be the same.
-Duncan then further tested the results of the one-way ANOVA test in Table 4.
+The collaboration skills of class A_2B_1 students showed that several group members did not actively participate in group activities when completing the assigned tasks, such as students often playing on cellphones, chatting, and playing.
+Moreover, class A_2B_1 does not use learning media during the learning process, making students feel bored.
+While the collaboration skills of class A_1B_1 students who use learning media, some students still need to play an active role in group activities.
+This is because the amount of media used still needs to be increased, while the number of members in each group is 8-10.
+This is why the collaboration skills of the two classes are the same.
+Duncan then further tested the results of the one-way ANOVA test in Table 5.

 Class Ν 1 2 3

 Duncan PA A2B1 36 21.050

 SA A2B1 36 21.575

 PA A1B1 36 21.914 21.914

 SA A1B1 36 22.294

 Sig.
 1.000 .113 .075

-PA : Peer A ssessment SA : Self As. sessment

-Table 4.
+Table 5.
 Duncan's advanced test results for collaboration skills of control class (A_2B_1) and experimental class (A_1B_1) (large group)

-The results of the Duncan test showed that the average self-assessment of class A1B1 was 22.294, significantly different from the self-assessment of class A2B1 of 21.575.
-The average peer assessment of class A1B1 was 21.914, significantly different from the peer assessment of class A2B1 of 21.050.
-Thus, the average value of extensive group collaboration skills of class A1B1 students is better than that of class A2B1.
-Overall, these results indicate that the collaboration skills of A1B1 students were better than those of A2B1 students, both in self-assessment and peer assessment.
-In class A1B1, self-assessment and peer assessment are still better than in class A2B1 because the group activities are more active, such as students discussing, collaborating, and helping group members.
+The results of the Duncan test showed that the average self-assessment of class A_1B_1 was 22,294, significantly different from the self-assessment of class A_2B_1 of 21,575.
+The average peer assessment of class A_1B_1 was 21,914, significantly different from the peer assessment of class A_2B_1 of 21,050.
+Thus, the average value of extensive group collaboration skills of class A_1B_1 students is better than that of class A_2B_1 .
+Overall, these results indicate that the collaboration skills of A_1B_1 students were better than those of A_2B_1 students, both in self-assessment and peer assessment.
+In class A_1B_1 , self-assessment and peer assessment are still better than in class A_2B_1 because the group activities are more active, such as students discussing, collaborating, and helping group members.
 Learning media affects collaboration skills, and students feel more enthusiastic when using it because it is new.
-Meanwhile, in class A2B1, which did not use learning media, students were less active in discussions; only the group members who stood out were active.
+Meanwhile, in class A_2B_1 , which did not use learning media, students were less active in discussions; only the group members who stood out were active.
 So, the use of learning media has a positive impact on collaboration skills.

-Table 5.
-Results of one-way ANOVA test of collaboration skills of control class (A_2B_2) and experimental class (A_1B_2) (small groups)
+Table 6.
+Results of one-way ANOVA test of collaboration skills of control class (A2B2) and experimental class (A1B2) (small groups)